IAMconsortium/pyam/README.md

 Documentation
 -------------

-The complete documentation is hosted on [Read the Docs](https://pyam-iamc.readthedocs.io).
+The comprehensive documentation is hosted on [Read the Docs](https://pyam-iamc.readthedocs.io).

 The documentation pages can be built locally, refer to the instruction in [doc/README](doc/README.md).